harshitha-8/interactive_ann/README.md

 # interactive_ann
-his project provides an interactive dashboard built from scratch to demonstrate the inner workings of a simple Artificial Neural Network (ANN).
+This project provides an interactive dashboard built from scratch to demonstrate the inner workings of a simple Artificial Neural Network (ANN).
 It visualizes parameter initialization, forward propagation, and backpropagation in real-time.